BecTome/Udacity_Azure-ML-Pipeline/README.md

 My proposal is either **changing the metric to maximize** to a macro one or trying to **fix unbalancing problems** by resampling (under or oversampling) the data.

+**Why does this improve the model?**

+We don't want a high accuracy model but an useful one.
+If we solve the class calancing problem, we make our solution much reliable.
+In this problem, each True Positive means the detection of potential clients and it can be translated into direct benefits for the company.

+* **Current Model**: Performs well in excluding non-potential future clients (96% of True Negatives) but quite poorly in new clients detection (53% True Positives).

+* **Proposed Model**: It's expected to improve significantly the ratio of True Positives so that increases the probability of finding appropriate new clients.

 ## Proof of cluster clean up
 ![cluster_deletion](img/cluster_deletion.png)